benko/amq-openshift/README.md

 $ oc login --token=xxxxxx https://api.preview.openshift.com/
 ```

+NOTE: amq images are currently not available in OSO (developer preview)

 * Create a new OpenShift project or reuse an existing one (switch to it).

 ```shell